viseshrp/workedon/README.md

   -v, --version           Show the version and exit.
   --print-settings-path   Print the location of the settings file.
   --print-settings        Print all the current settings, including defaults.
+  --list-tags             Print all saved tags.
+  --tag TEXT              Tag to add to your work log.
   --date-format TEXT      Set the date format of the output.
 Must be a valid
                           Python strftime string.  [env var:
                           WORKEDON_DATE_FORMAT]